 Over the years, the HCG Diet popularity declined, mostly due to the attrition of practitioners who believed in and understood Dr. Simeons’ work.
-Even though there were several HCG Diet studies conducted in the mid 70s, these studies didn’t follow Simeons’ protocol exactly and Simeons’ HCG Diet never received FDA approval for better weight loss results than common dieting.
+Even though there were several HCG Diet studies conducted in the mid 70s, these studies didn’t follow Simeons’ protocol exactly and Simeons’ HCG Diet never received FDA approval for better abnormal fat loss results than common dieting.

 In 2007, Kevin Trudeau released a book called “The Weight Loss Cure, What THEY Don’t Want You To Know”, which included enough information about the hCG Simeons diet to again create interest in Dr. ATW Simeons original work.
 Shortly thereafter, a few ‘pioneer’ Professional Clinics in the US began offering hCG for weight loss.
-As more people started reading “The Weight Loss Cure” and interest stirred again, the general public became eager to find a ‘cure’ to weight loss and began doctoring themselves because they couldn’t find Doctors offering the HCG Diet.
+As more people started reading “The Weight Loss Cure” and interest stirred again, the general public became eager to find a ‘cure’ to weight loss and began doctoring themselves because they could not find Doctors offering the HCG Diet.

-People began ordering hCG from outside the US in an attempt to try the HCG diet and You Tube videos began bashing medical clinics that were offering the HCG Diet saying that medical intervention was unnecessary and expensive.
-An internet HCG Diet Q & A Yahoo!
-Group was formed, comprised mostly of people wanting to try to do the HCG Diet who could not find Professional supervision or believed the ridiculous claims that the HCG Diet can be done with out proper Professional Health Care supervision.
-Most were purchasing hCG from outside the US and needed information as to how to mix hCG; administer injections; and were seeking a source to gain competent answers.
-Due to HCG Diet-related product merchandisers joining, the group eventually became fairly commercialized with many trying to do nothing more than sell their hCG related products to this group.
+People began ordering hCG from websites based in India, Canada and other questionable sources in an attempt to try the HCG Diet.
+YouTube videos began criticising medical clinics that were offering the HCG Diet saying that medical intervention was unnecessary and expensive.
+An internet HCG Diet Q & A Yahoo Group was formed, comprised mostly of people wanting to try to do the HCG Diet who could not find Professional supervision or believed the ridiculous claims that the HCG Diet can be done without proper Professional Healthcare supervision.
+Most were purchasing hCG from outside the USA and needed information as to how to mix hCG; administer injections; and were seeking a source to gain competent answers.
+It was moderated by lay people, some of whom had completed the HCG Diet, but were well out of their scope of expertise to be offering healthcare supervision.
+Eventually, HCG Diet-related product merchandisers joined the group and it became fairly commercialized with many trying to do nothing more than sell their hCG related products to people in the group.